 Parents will be notified when the order arrives at school and may be picked up by either the parent or student.

 We strongly recommend using a third-party sleeve/cover of your choice with all student devices.

-** AppleCare+ Protection Plan is available to extend your warranty up to 3 years.
+** AppleCare+ Protection Plan can extend your warranty up to 3 years.
 It covers hardware repair, up to two incidents, in the case of accidental damage.
-Each incident is subject to a service fee of 120,000 won for screen damage, or 370,000 won for other damages.
-Please check out the Apple support page for detailed information and verify current terms of coverage.
+Please check out the Apple support page for detailed information and to verify current terms of coverage.
 According to the current terms of the Apple Korea support page, Apple Care+ must be purchased at the time of order with your new MacBook unless it is purchased directly from one of the two official Apple stores in Korea.

 The IT Office provides technical support to both students and teachers.
 Students may bring in any 1:1 student owned laptop to the IT office and we will assist in installing the SFS cloud printing software and joining the network.
 If your device encounters any problems, please bring it to us for initial inspection and basic troubleshooting.

 If you have an Apple device with an issue that requires external handling for advanced repairs, we can arrange on your behalf for an authorized service company to pick up the device from our office.
 The entire process of sending out your device and getting it back for repair can take approximately 7-10 business days.
 It is the student’s responsibility to back up any data (if possible) before asking us to send the laptop to the service center.
 The IT office will not take any responsibility for data loss nor repair costs.
 In addition, the IT Office is authorized to retain any equipment brought in for service until payment is collected in full.

 Please note: we are unable to offer on-site repairs or assistance with off-site servicing for Windows laptops